 Never Ebeneezer Scrooge or Oliver Twist.
-The cast of characters we're focus on are the many real-life dogs owned by famous author Charles Dickens.
+The cast of characters we're focused on are the many real-life dogs owned by famous author Charles Dickens.

 America's most famous — and richest — family also bred some of the first Bullmastiffs in the United States.